OpenSkyProject/OpenSkyImager/REMOTE.md

    already, it will do).
 Will return Fifo: ERROR=No TEC to set, if camera...
 - GETTEMP:, Print current CCD temp on the command line
 - CAPMODE:0-1, Set capture / focus mode
-- RUN:, This will start camera capture in current CAPMODE will retrun errors if camera is not connected or capture already running
+- RUN:, This will start camera capture in current CAPMODE will return errors if camera is not connected or capture already running
 - STOP: This will request stop current camera capture run.
 To kill last capture (if > 1000ms) just issue a second STOP request
 - HOLD:0-1, Enable / disable a pause in the current camera capture run.
-Will return error if no captureis running or camera is not connected
+Will return error if no capture is running or camera is not connected
 - ISIDLE: reports capture thread run status.
 Return 1 = idle, 0 = run
 - AUDELA:0-1, Sets "audela" naming convention (save folder = ~/*current date*, base name="image")